ULabanieh/CLA-Final-Project/README.md

 To address this concern, two modeling approaches were adopted.
 One set of models was trained using all available features except `taxvalue`, focusing exclusively on physical and qualitative property attributes.
 A second set of models included `taxvalue` in order to assess the impact of official valuations on prediction performance.

 Comparing these approaches enables a more transparent evaluation of model behavior and provides insight into how strongly tax assessments influence housing price predictions.

+---

+## Train-Test Split Verification

+The dataset was split into training and test sets using an 80/20 ratio with a fixed random seed (`random_state=42`) to ensure reproducibility.

+**Split Summary:**

+- **Training set**: 1,600 observations (80%)
+- **Test set**: 400 observations (20%)
+- **Total**: 2,000 observations

+**Validation Checks:**

+- ✅ No data loss: Training + test observations equal the original dataset size
+- ✅ No overlap: Training and test sets contain completely distinct observations
+- ✅ Consistent splits: Both modeling scenarios (with and without `tax_value`) use identical train-test splits, ensuring fair comparison across models

+This split size provides sufficient data for model training while reserving an adequate test set for reliable performance evaluation.
+The 80/20 ratio is a widely accepted standard that balances model learning capacity with evaluation robustness.